radifar/whole-knowledge/productivity/How to Take Smart Notes/20220709192121-Everything-you-need-to-know.md

 The notes were written on index cards and stored in wooden boxes.

 Workflow:
-1. Whenever he read something, he would write the bibliographi information on one side of a card and make brief notes about the content on the other side.
+1. Whenever he read something, he would write the bibliographical information on one side of a card and make brief notes about the content on the other side.
 These notes would end up in the bibliographical slip-box.
 2. Shortly after, he would look at his brief notes and think about their relevance for his own thinking and writing.
 3. He then would turn to the main slip-box and write his ideas, comments and thoughts on new pieces of paper, using only one for each idea and restricting himself to one side of the paper, to make it easier to read them later without having to take them out of the box.
 4. He usually wrote his notes with an eye towards already existing notes in the slip-box (see if there is a connection?).